davorg/davecross.co.uk/docs/cv/index.md

 title: Dave Cross - Employment Enquiries
 ---

-From January 2020 I am working on my own projects and therefore won’t be looking for any more contracts for the foreseeable future.
-The information below is left there purely for historical reasons.
+I'm semi-retired and only take on occasional work if I'm offered something particularly interesting.

 ----

 The skills I am particularly interested in using are:

 * Perl (including Moose/Moo, DBIx::Class.
 PSGI and various web frameworks)
-* Relational databases (especially MySQL, PostgreSQL, Oracle and Sybase)
+* Relational databases (especially PostgreSQL, SQLite and MariaDB)
+* Git and GitHub (including GitHub Pages and GitHub Actions)
 * Unix/Linux
-* Apache
 * Training
-* Javascript (a bit of jQuery – would love to do more)
+* Javascript
 * HTML/CSS (but I’m really not a web designer)
-* XML/XPath

 Skills that I don’t have that, for some reason, agents often think that I do
 have:

 * Java
 * C++
-* PowerBuilder
+* PowerBuilder (honestly, I can't even remember what that was)
 * SAP

 The SAP example is particularly interesting.
-On my CV it says “Perl scripts communicated with SAP using an XML interface”.
+On my CV it used to say “Perl scripts communicated with SAP using an XML interface”.
 That’s from a one-month contract in March 2002.
-I should probably remove it, but it’s a useful filter.
-Any agent who uses that as a basis for contacting me about SAP roles is clearly incapable of reading a CV and can safely be ignored.
+I've removed it now, but while it was there it was a useful filter.
+Any agent who uses that as a basis for ontacting me about SAP roles is clearly incapable of reading a CV and can safely be ignored.

-I’m only interested in roles that are based in London.
-That’s roles that I can travel to from Clapham using public transport in less than an hour.
+* I’m only interested in fully-remote roles

-I’m only interested in contract roles.
-Please don’t contact me about permanent jobs.
+* I’m only interested in contract roles.
+Please don’t contact me about permanent jobs
+* I would prefer to work on a part-time basis.
+No more than three days a week

 ## CV